ksator/junos_automation_with_rest_calls/README.md

 # JUNOS SPACE REST API

-We can use Python librairies to make REST calls.
-I am using the library requests.
 The python scripts [**junos_space.py**](junos_space/junos_space.py) extracts and prints the ip addresses of all EX4300-48T from junos space.
 ```
 $ python junos_space/junos_space.py